opentensor/old-docs/glossary/glossary.md

 Bittensor unit of intelligence and value.
 TAO [inflation](#incentive) occurs continuously with block production.
 The digital token that functions as currency in the network.
 Tao uses the same tokenomics as Bitcoin with a 4 year halving cycle and a max supply of 21 millions tokens.

+#### Triumvirate
+The Triumvirate has three seats which are filled by Opentensor Foundation members, and is the party responsible for creating and executing proposals.
+Triumvirate members are not elected, but they have no voting power on the proposals they create.
+The [Senate](governance/senate) is the party responsible for whether or not the proposal should be included into the network.

 #### trust
 The average number of non-zero weights in the weight matrix [W](#weights) in a [subnetwork](#subnetworks)
 ```python dark